rjhansen/nsrllookup/README.md

 files by MD5 hashes.

 ### Why would I want to do that?
-Digital forensics has a big problem with needles and haystacks.  nsrllookup is a tool that can be used to significantly cut down the size of the haystack, making it easier to search for needles.
+Digital forensics has a big problem with needles and haystacks.  `nsrllookup` can significantly reduce the hay, thus making it easier to find needles.

 ## How does it work?
 The National Institute of Standards and Technology (NIST) maintains the